moufmouf/graphqlite-phpuk-workshop/README.md

+TODO: change this project so that GraphiQL runs locally?
+=> hard!
+=> Provide a Graphql-Playground install on the USB key?

 # PHP UK Conference - GraphQLite workshop

 This project contains the code to be downloaded by PHP UK Conference participants at the GraphQLite workshop.